BYTESHAUS/read-write/README+/software/docu/README+/code-comments.md

 ## Appendix.
 Commenting the code 🧹out

-Switching off code lines is a common manipulation, but committing one requires a comment at least stating that it was intentional.
+Switching off code lines is a common and legitimate manipulation, but committing one requires a comment at least stating that it was intentional.
 It might be just three slashes `///` or a team may decide on acronyms like:

 &nbsp; &nbsp; `///DEL` — delete after review\